 MASS Designed its First U.S.-Based Community Health Center to Deliver Comprehensive Primary Health and Community Care to Patients and Families

 BOSTON, Jan.
-26, 2021 — MASS Design Group, a design collective dedicated to delivering architecture that promotes justice and human dignity, celebrated the completion of the Family Health Center on Virginia in McKinney, Texas.
+26, 2021 -- MASS Design Group, a design collective dedicated to delivering architecture that promotes justice and human dignity, celebrated the completion of the Family Health Center on Virginia in McKinney, Texas.
 Located in North Texas’s Collin County, the 25,000-square-foot community health center is a patient-centered medical home serving children, families, and individuals, regardless of their ability to pay.
 The health center is part of a partnership led by the North Texas Family Health Foundation to expand healthcare access and improve health and wellness outcomes and health equity in McKinney and throughout North Texas.
-Design architects of more than a dozen medical facilities and labs across the globe, this is MASS Design Group’s first U.S.-designed health and wellness facility.
+Design architects of more than a dozen medical facilities and labs across the globe, this is MASS Design Group’s first U.S.-designed medical facility.

 “As a leading designer of a patient and family-centered health institutions around the globe, we are honored to open this purpose-built community health center with our partners at North Texas Family Health Foundation, advancing healthcare and quality of life for North Texas patients and their families,” said Michael Murphy, founding principal and executive director of MASS Design Group.
 “As healthcare deinstitutionalizes and moves away from sterile and clinical environments, we designed a medical home with many medical services in one place for community access.
-The medical home is designed for physical and emotional healing, with spaces designed to welcome, comfort, and empower all of us as co-collaborators in personal care and wellbeing.”
+The medical home is designed for physical and emotional healing, with spaces designed to welcome, comfort, and empower all of us as co-collaborators in personal care and wellbeing.

 Leading design innovations in healthcare facilities with an emphasis on healing and justice around the globe, MASS was engaged to support the innovative healthcare approach that the North Texas Family Health Foundation and Healthy Communities for Independent Financial initiated.